BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

   </table>
 </div>

-Note that output PSBTs *may* be animated.
+Note that output PSBTs output as QRs *may* be animated.
 This is required for larger PSBTs, such as those that have been signed by multiple people, because of limitations in the size of PSBTs.
-The airgapped wallet that is receiving the signed PSBT will need to be able to recognize animated QR codes; if it can't, export via another of the methods, such as base-64 or a binary .psbt file.
+The airgapped wallet that is receiving the signed PSBT will need to be able to recognize animated QR codes; if it can't, export via another of the methods, such as a binary .psbt file.

-> :warning: **WARNING:** You can choose to read in a PSBT as a `ur:crypto-psbt`, sign it, and then output it as `ur:crypto-response`, but doing so is somewhat undefined as it the response will include a random ID and not be an answer to any particular `ur:crypto-request`.
-Many wallets following the UR specification will likely throw it out due to the lack of a matching ID.
-The best solution to this is to use `ur:crypto-request` instead of `ur:crypto-psbt` for the original signing request.

 ### Deriving a Key